DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2019-01-15-medical-marketing-content-strategy.md

 ---
 post_title: 5 Healthcare Marketing Trends for Providers in 2019
-date: 2019-01-15T06:00:00.000+00:00
+date: 2019-01-15T06:00:00.000Z
 post_author: Keisha Dunstan
 tags: []
+post_intro: >-
-post_intro: If you want to grow your practice, these 5 healthcare marketing trends can help do just that.
+  If you want to grow your practice, these 5 healthcare marketing trends can help do just that.
-post_image: "/uploads/HealthcareMarketingTrendsThumb.jpg"
+post_image: /uploads/HealthcareMarketingTrendsThumb.jpg
+post_highlight: >-
-post_highlight: If you want to grow your practice, these 5 healthcare marketing trends can help do just that.
+  If you want to grow your practice, these 5 healthcare marketing trends can help do just that.
 post_type:
   - blog
 product:
   - search amplifier
   - social reputation
   - growth accelerators
+_template: post_template
 ---

 #### 1. Content is King

 ![Content Marketing](/uploads/HealthcareMarketingTrends1.jpg)